 7. Christian Dior: Designer of Dreams

-Christian Dior’s couture and artwork are on display at DDP in a three-dimensional exhibition.
+Christian Dior’s couture and artwork are on display at the DDP in a three-dimensional exhibition.
 You don’t have to be able to afford it to enjoy luxury.
-‘Christian Dior: Designer of Dreams” will showcase the iconic images of the House of Christian Dior, including the New Look and Lady Dior, as well as the craftsmanship of the house that has been around for over 75 years.
+‘Christian Dior: Designer of Dreams” will showcase the iconic images of the House of Christian Dior, such as the New Look and Lady Dior, as well as the craftsmanship of the House that has been practiced for over 75 years.

 📍 Dongdaemun Design Plaza (Naver Map)